billiesumera/POLI-179/README.md

 ### Research Question
 Do online images exacerbate gender bias based on profession?

+### Hypothesis
+We hypothesize that the proliferation of images does increase gender bias.
+When searching images for professions, this can result in a skewed gender distribution.

 ### Description of Data

 - Data 1   Top 100 image results when you search the word "doctor," “police,” “teacher,” “reporter” and “dancer”